stevenkfirth/sap10calcs/README.md

 ## Documentation

-All documentation for this Python package is contained in the readme file on the [sap10calcs GitHub page](https://github.com/stevenkfirth/sap10calcs/tree/main).
+The main documentation for this Python package is contained in the readme file on the [sap10calcs GitHub page](https://github.com/stevenkfirth/sap10calcs/tree/main).

+There is also a website with supporting material here: https://stevenkfirth.github.io/sap10calcs/.

 ## Contents of this directory